lewisc99/project-ecommerce-shop-java-angular/README.md

 <br/>
 <h2>Description English</h2>
-<p>Very well elaborated project where it simulates an Ecommerce site with all the main
+<p>With Ecommerce Website Mock Project, you can experience all the main functionalities
-features, You can add products, search by name and category, remove from cart, add quantities, Finally, place an order by adding your personal details to the store.</p>
+  without having to invest in a definitive platform.
+Add products to cart, search by name and category, remove unwanted items and even add quantities as needed.
+And best of all: checkout adding your personal data and feel what your customer's experience would be like when buying in your virtual store.
+   Try the Ecommerce website simulation project right now and be surprised by the result..</p>
 <hr>
 <h2>Descrição Português</h2>
-<p>Projeto muito bem elaborado onde simula um site de Ecommerce com todas as principais
+<p>Com o  projeto de simulação de site de Ecommerce, você pode experimentar todas as principais funcionalidades
-funcionalidades,Você pode adicionar produtos, pesquisar por nome e categoria, remover do carrinho, adicionar quantidades, Finalmente, faça um pedido adicionando seus dados pessoais à loja.
+ sem precisar investir em uma plataforma definitiva.
+Adicione produtos ao carrinho, pesquise por nome e categoria, remova itens indesejados e até mesmo adicione quantidades conforme a sua necessidade.
+E o melhor de tudo: finalize a compra adicionando seus dados pessoais e sinta como seria a experiência do seu cliente ao comprar em sua loja virtual. experimente agora mesmo o projeto de simulação de site de Ecommerce e se surpreenda com o resultado.
 </p>
 <hr>
 <br/>